Language: EN

 Text types are a category of variables in programming that allow us to manipulate and work with text data, such as words, phrases, names, and messages.

-These types of variables are very common in our program.
-For example, a person’s name, a shipping address, or the text to display to the user in a dialog window.
+These types of variables are very common in our programs (for example, a person’s name, a shipping address, or the text to be displayed to the user in a dialog window).

 This is because humans use words and text to communicate.
-However, for a computer, handling text is not as simple and natural.
-So we have had to build the necessary structures to manage them.
+However, for a computer, handling text is not as straightforward and natural.
+Thus, we have had to build the necessary structures to manage them.

-In general, we will frequently find two types of text variables in different programming languages
+In general, we will frequently encounter two types of text variables in different programming languages:

 • Char, for individual characters